Be nice to your pipes

 Medical waste, including needles, should be placed in your black waste cart or taken to a pharmacy for disposal.
 When flushed down the drain, these items pose a safety hazard to staff who work on the sewer system.

 - Don't pour fats, oils and grease down the drain.
 Instead, cool and place them in your green organics cart.
 These substances clog pipes leading to costly repairs.

-- Take unused medications to the pharmacy for disposal rather than flushing them down the toilet.
+- Take unused medications to the pharmacy.
+Do this instead of flushing them down the toilet.
 Pharmaceuticals are not treated and end up in the environment.

-- Use phosphate-free cleaning materials to reduce phosphorous levels in the river.
-Phosphorous is a nutrient that promotes algae growth negatively affecting the aquatic environment.
+- Use phosphate-free cleaning materials.
+This reduces phosphorous levels in the river and subsequent algae growth that negatively affects the aquatic environment.